spotinst/help/src/docs/ocean/features/roll1.md

     From the Create Roll drop-down menu on the right of the screen, click **Schedule Roll**.

-    >**Note**: If you are editing an existing roll schedule, click the pencil icon on the right of the roll schedule entry in the Scheduled Rolls list.

-3. Select the roll type in the Schedule Roll wizard's first step.
+2. In the Schedule Roll wizard's first step, select the roll type.
 The available roll types depend on your system deployment.

 ![ocn-roll-ocean-schedule-roll-first-step](https://github.com/spotinst/help/assets/159915991/953f5022-a60c-4662-886e-e5a1009d1a6f)

-4. In the second step of the wizard, configure the following (refer to [Roll Parameters](https://docs.spot.io/ocean/features/roll?id=roll-parameters)):
+3. In the second step of the wizard, configure the following (refer to [Roll Parameters](https://docs.spot.io/ocean/features/roll?id=roll-parameters)):

     *   Select your VNG or Cluster.
     *   Configure the size of a roll batch (%).